libapps/libapps-mirror/README.md

 # Top level directories

 * [libdot/](./libdot/) is a small set of JS libraries initially developed as part of hterm, now available as shared code.
-It provides a base layer for web applications.
-The code is intended to work in any modern browser, in either a plain web page or a "privileged" environment such as a Chrome platform application or Firefox extension.
-In practice, it's only been put to use in Chrome platform applications so far.

 * [hterm/](./hterm/) is a JS library that provides a terminal emulator.
 It is reasonably fast, reasonably correct, and reasonably portable across browsers.